-Experimental AI-generated summary referencing Polymarket data · UpdatedWill France, UK, or Germany strike Iran by June 30?
+Experimental AI-generated summary referencing Polymarket data.
+This is not trading advice and plays no role in how this market resolves. · UpdatedWill France, UK, or Germany strike Iran by June 30?

 Will France, UK, or Germany strike Iran by June 30?